Wet the Bed

 "Wet the Bed" is a song by American singer Chris Brown featuring American rapper Ludacris, originally released as a track from the former's fourth studio album F.A.M.E.
-(2011), before It was written the artists alongside Kevin McCall, Muni Long (who provides additional vocals), Andre Merritt, Lonny Bereal, and producer Derrick "Bigg D" Baker.
+(2011).
+It was written the artists alongside Kevin McCall, Muni Long (who provides additional vocals), Andre Merritt, Lonny Bereal, and producer Derrick "Bigg D" Baker.
 Lyrically, the song sees Brown and Ludacris exploring ways to leave a woman satisfied.
 "Wet the Bed" received mixed reviews from most music critics, who were ambivalent towards its lyrics.
 It reached #77 on the Billboard Hot 100 and is certified platinum by the RIAA.
 The song has been performed live at the album's listening party, as well as on Brown's F.A.M.E.
 Tour.

 Background and composition

 It was recorded and mixed by Brian Springer at The Record Plant—a studio in Los Angeles, California.
 "Wet the Bed" is a slow-tempo R&B song.
 The song begins with keys laced over a beat of dripping sound effects.
 It also makes use of acoustic guitar.
 According to Brad Wete from Entertainment Weekly, the song "rival[s] the bump-'n'-grind heights of '90s Casanova crew Jodeci."
 Ludacris opens the song proclaiming: "Hear the sound of your body drip, drip, drip / As I kiss both sexy lip, lip, lips."
 Using "blatant sexual metaphors", Brown then sings: "I ain't afraid to drown, if that means I deep up in your ocean yeah / Girl I'll drink you down, sipping on your body all night."